-Results 1–10 of 25 for "Review"X related to "People: December 2005" Refine Your Search Refine Your Search TopicTherapy (4)Autism (1)Children (1)Depression (1)Sex (1) 2 more... [+] Sexual abuse (1)Women & men (1)Hide detailsDocument TypeReviewXYear2013 (1)2012 (3)2011 (4)Author/ContributorAhbel-Rappe, Karin (1)Charles, Marilyn (1)Clements, Marcelle (1)DeMattos, Susan (1) 18 more... [+] Downing, David L. (1)Eigen, Michael (1)Fine, Harold (1)Grand, Sue (1)Hall, Jane (1)Harris, Judith (1)Helm, Fonya Lord (1)Himes, Mavis (1)Moss, Donald (1)Naso, Ronald C. (1)Rabate, Jean-Michel (1)Rothschild, Louis (1)Russell, Glenda M. (1)Strenger, Carlo (1)Tasso, Anthony F. (1)Tejirian, Edward J. (1)Tessman, Lora Heims (1)Winn, Martin (1)Zelan, Karen (1)Hide details Results 1–10 of 25 Previous 1 2 3 ...
+Results 1–10 of 25 for "Review"X related to "People: December 2005" Refine Your Search Refine Your Search TopicTherapy (4)Autism (1)Children (1)Depression (1)Sex (1) 2 more... [+] Sexual abuse (1)Women & men (1)Hide detailsDocument TypeReviewXYear2013 (1)2012 (3)2011 (4)Author/ContributorAhbel-Rappe, Karin (1)Auerbach, John S. (1)Charles, Marilyn (1)Clements, Marcelle (1)DeMattos, Susan (1) 18 more... [+] Downing, David L. (1)Eigen, Michael (1)Fine, Harold (1)Grand, Sue (1)Harris, Judith (1)Helm, Fonya Lord (1)Himes, Mavis (1)Moss, Donald (1)Naso, Ronald C. (1)Rabate, Jean-Michel (1)Rothschild, Louis (1)Russell, Glenda M. (1)Schulman, Martin A. (1)Tasso, Anthony F. (1)Tejirian, Edward J. (1)Tessman, Lora Heims (1)Winn, Martin (1)Zelan, Karen (1)Hide details Results 1–10 of 25 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Noonday Demon: An Atlas of Depression (Book Review)This book is an exhaustive report about depression and its treatments.
 Solomon has presented a potpourri of phenomena that besets all of us whether in denial or consumed by melancholia and depression.Review 2.Stories from the Bog: On Madness, Philosophy, and Psychoanalysis (Contemporary Psychoanalytic Studies) by Patrick B. Kavanaugh (Book Review)Marilyn Charles reviews: Stories from the Bog: On Madness, Philosophy, and Psychoanalysis (Contemporary Psychoanalytic Studies) by Patrick B. Kavanaugh.Review (December 2012)3.Uprooted Minds: Surviving the Politics of Terror in the Americas by Nancy Caro Hollander (Book Review)Sue Grand reviews: Uprooted Minds: Surviving the Politics of Terror in the Americas by Nancy Caro Hollander.Review (December 2012)4.Handbook of Psychology and Sexual Orientation (Book Review)This book is divided into four sections, each covering a range of chapters under a broad heading, and shows us just how far we have come as a field.Review 5.Broken Fathers/ Broken Sons: A Psychoanalyst Remembers (Book Review)Dr. Gerald Gargiulo’s moving memoir portrays transcending a painful childhood of feeling like a “broken son,” a “Humpty Dumpty” to his disappointing “broken father.”
 Although identification with the fate of Humpty Dumpty haunted him, it is also paradoxical.Review (January 2011)6.The Seduction Theory in the Twenty-First Century: Trauma, Fantasy and Reality (Book Review)Offers one opportunity to explore what is at stake with the seduction theory and the question of its contemporary relevance from a variety of perspectives.
 It is one go at making that landscape more clear.
 A deep engagement with the volume can help a reader understand better whether and how she or he wants to take a stand within it.Review (January 2011)7.Masud Khan: The Myth and the Reality (Book Review)Susan DeMattos' review of Roger Willoughby's book.
 This is one of three biographies written about the life and works of Masud Khan.Review 8.Hey!
 Where’s the Lingo?
-(Book Review)More conversation than collection, it locates the psychic and the social in clinical moments illuminating the analyst's struggle to grasp a patient's internal life as voiced through individual political, social and material contexts.Review 9.The Narcissistic/Borderline Couple: A Psychoanalytic Perspective on Marital Treatment (Book Review)In this original edition of her wonderfully insightful book, Dr. Joan Lachkar presents both a groundbreaking overview of psychoanalytic theory and an overview of the drama that occurs when two pathologies meet and marry.Review 10.Personality and Psychopathology: Critical Dialogues with David Shapiro (Book Review)The author examines core concepts regarding personality development, the prevolitional aspects of psychopathology, the limits to self-understanding, and the defensive uses of self-deception in light of current psychodynamic, evolutionary, and systems theory.Review Previous 1 2 3 ...
+(Book Review)More conversation than collection, it locates the psychic and the social in clinical moments illuminating the analyst's struggle to grasp a patient's internal life as voiced through individual political, social and material contexts.Review 9.The Narcissistic/Borderline Couple: A Psychoanalytic Perspective on Marital Treatment (Book Review)In this original edition of her wonderfully insightful book, Dr. Joan Lachkar presents both a groundbreaking overview of psychoanalytic theory and an overview of the drama that occurs when two pathologies meet and marry.Review 10.Psychoanalysis: Education, Research, Science, and Profession (Book Review)Review by Martin Schulman of Robert Wallerstein's book.
+A book comprised of eleven of Wallerstein's papers that date from the mid-1970s the mid-1990s.
+They focus on two aspects of psychoanalytic inquiry: psychoanalytic education and research, and psychoanalysis as science and profession.Review Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 25 for "Review"X related to "People: December 2005"